How To Properly Enjoy A Pepperoni RollMarch 15, 2019

 So maybe that first statement wasn’t entirely accurate.
 Anyway…

 I’m not going to help you figure out the aforementioned eating scenarios – because I’m no expert – but I will help you in understanding the proper way to eat a pepperoni roll!

-It was a true West Virginia innovation— a snack that needed no refrigeration or heat, but hearty enough to be a meal.
-Something to pack on a hike, a day at the river or camping for a few days.
+It was a true West Virginia innovation— a snack that needed no refrigeration or heat but was hearty enough to be a meal.
+Something to pack on a hike, a day at the river, or camping for a few days.

 First things first.
 You should acquire the pepperoni roll.
 But where??